BManishM123/Sample-Repo/README.md

 # Sample-Repo
-This is sample repo to keep practice codes
+This is sample repo to keep practice codes.
+It basically contains practice codes related to HTML and CSS.